Jkalim/Surfs_up/README.md

 of these two month, W. Avy can make an informed decision before opening the surf shop

-Data Source: hawaii.sqlite
+-Data Source: hawaii.sqlite
-Sofware: jupyter notebook
+-Sofware: jupyter notebook

 ## Resuslts
 After the analysis the following are three key difffences between June and December: